 Our Year 7 girls support the hungry and the homeless with guidance from St Georges Cathedral.
 Our Year 10 Anglicare Ambassadors work to raise awareness of community needs and social justice issues, with the entire Year 10 group working to alleviate youth homelessness through an annual sleep-out that raises funds for Anglicare’s Street Connect.
 Our Tech Squad helps elderly residents of Moline House develop their technology skills, while our Year 12 Respect Committee helps to organise activities marking Sorry Day and NAIDOC Week.
 The St Mary’s Scotch College India tour and the tour to Cambodia with boys from Christ Church Grammar School have previously educated students about the lives led by people living in poverty in those countries, through active involvement and contribution in their communities.
 St Mary’s girls have also teamed up with Christ Church Grammar School students to work in Aboriginal communities in WA’s Kimberley and Pilbara regions.

 The School Motto, the School Prayer and the School Hymn

 The School motto, Fideliter, means faithfully.

-The School Prayer and Hymn have been used at St Mary's since the School was first established.
+The School Prayer and Hymn have been used at St Mary's since the School was first established in 1921.
 The prayer is attributed to Bishop C. L. Riley, the then Parish Priest and School Principal, who also chose the School Hymn.